Skin Care During Pregnancy: What Products to use & Beauty Tips

-While pregnancy is associated with the glow of the woman, there are plenty of other ways to can ensure that your skin is taken care of.
+While pregnancy is associated with the glow of the woman, there are plenty of other ways to ensure your skin is taken care of.
+Read this article to know how you can take care of your skin during pregnancy.

 Using Skincare Products in Pregnancy

 - Hydroquinone: This ingredient has not been tested on either humans or animals during pregnancy which is why you will not find an answer as to whether it is safe to use during pregnancy or not.
-However it is best that you avoid this compound while you are pregnant and even when breastfeeding.
+However, it is best that you avoid this compound during the term and even when breastfeeding.

 - Benzoyl Peroxide: This is a common ingredient used to fight blemishes.
-In low concentrations of less than 5%, it is safe for usage by pregnant women.
+In low concentrations of less than 5%, it is safe for use for pregnant women.

 - Salicylic Acid: This is considered to be one of the best exfoliants available.
 However, avoid it when it comes in the form of professional peels as they have a high concentration of the ingredient.
 You can use it in low concentrations of less than 2%.